languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -load (language-specific) abbreviations from an external file -OpenOffice.org: make the dialog modal
- -stand-alone GUI: mark errors in upper part of window
- -GUI: put nice icon in window corner (currently works only if resource/TrayIcon.png exists relative to the directory where LanguageTool was started) -Auto-reload rules if file timestamp has changed?
+ -stand-alone GUI: mark errors in upper part of window -Auto-reload rules if file timestamp has changed?
  -enable style registers and/or rule classes
  -clean up rule descriptions so that they coherently contain the error or the rule